 Back to the counter, when my turn arrived, I was asked the same question: “Do you want to pay for extra insurance or leave as a deposit of £1200?”.
 If I would have booked the full protection online, I would have paid only £40 extra.
 When I booked it at the airport, I had to pay £120.
 You can choose not to pay it, but then you are liable for anything that happens with the car, including scratches that can happen in the parking lot and are not even your fault.
 So, do take the full protection in the same time when you book your car online, for peace of mind and no extra hassle at the rental office.

 Where to rent a car in Slovenia from?

 The easiest way to hire a car in Slovenia is at Ljubljana airport.
-Here you will find all the major companies, like Avis, Hertz, Europecar, Exterprise or Sixt.
-The rent – a -car building, where all the offices are, is across the street from the arrivals terminal.
+Here you will find all the major companies, like Avis, Hertz, Europecar, Enterprise or Sixt.
+The rent – a -car building, where all the car rental Slovenia offices are, is across the street from the arrivals terminal.

 You can also rent a car in Ljubljana or other smaller cities, like Bled, if that’s the start journey of your trip.
 Some companies do prove a pick up and collection service free of charge for distances lower than 30 km from the airport (Ljubljana is 20km away from the airport).

 What do you need to hire a car in Slovenia?

 First of all, to hire a car in Slovenia you need to be at least 18 and have a driving license for at least 2 years.
 You will be asked for you passport as well when you pick up the car, and it needs to match your driving license.
 If you are under 25 years old, mot of the companies will charge an extra young driver fee, per day.